dagster-io/dagster/docs/docs-beta/docs/guides/project-structure.md

 ## Merge definitions objects

-It is possible to define multiple `Definitions` objects, often with one for each sub-module in your project.
+It's possible to define multiple `Definitions` objects, often with one for each sub-module in your project.
 These definitions can then be merged at the root of your project using the `Definitions.merge` method.

 The benefit of such a structure is that dependencies like resources and partitions can be scoped to their corresponding definitions.